winglessraven/DeadMatterServerManager/README.md

 ## Features
 * Configure server settings from within the application - no manual editing of ini files required
 * Set your maximum memory limit - if the server goes above your limit the application will restart your server
-* Set up timer based restarts
+* Set up timer or schedule based restarts
 * Log each time your server restarts and record the previous uptimes and player counts
 * Integrate with Discord web hooks to notify your community when the server is restarting
+* Send email notifications via your preferred SMTP server
+* Back up your data in case of corruption
+* Get the world location of characters on your server

 You can submit requests and/or issues [here](https://github.com/winglessraven/DeadMatterServerManager/issues/new), or drop me a message on Discord @winglessraven#4334